hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Multiplayer/Hearthstone Example/Initialization and Ranking.md

 //Save that card on the player's deck including default common cards Spark.getPlayer().setPrivateData("deck", [{"name":doc.cardName,"tier":doc.tier}, {"name":"Mage","tier":"commonCards" }, {"name":"Archer","tier":"commonCards" }, {"name":"Warrior","tier":"commonCards" }]);

-//Output which card was recieved Spark.setScriptData("Your starter rare card", doc.cardName);
+//Output which card was received Spark.setScriptData("Your starter rare card", doc.cardName);

 ```

-Our registration response will set the player's rank to 25 with no stars.
+Our RegistrationResponse will set the player's rank to 25 with no stars.
 The response will also construct the player's deck by giving them a random rare card and all the common cards(Done manually).
-The deck will also be saved in privateData instead of scriptData because once the player's deck gets bigger and if later you give your players a chance to make more decks the player's details will get clogged, so we'll leave the deck in privateData and retrieve it when we want to using an event.
+The deck will also be saved in privateData instead of scriptData because once the player's deck gets bigger and if later you give your players a chance to make more decks, the player's details will get clogged.
+So we'll leave the deck in privateData and retrieve it when we want to using an event.

 ## Ranking

-When a player loses or wins in a ranked match their rank and stars will be affected.
-So it's only logical to place this logic in the ChallengeWon and ChallengeLost messages which can be found under the UserMessages tab in the cloud code section.
+When a player loses or wins in a ranked match, their rank and stars will be affected.
+So it's only logical to place this logic in the ChallengeWon and ChallengeLost messages, which can be found under the UserMessages tab in the Cloud Code section.
 Within these messages, we'll be calling a module which will process the ranking after the result of the challenge.

 ChallengeWonMessage: